Schepp/schepp.dev/posts/turning-css-carousels-into-a-theme-switcher.md

 }
 ```

 The generated dot navigation is exposed as pseudo element `::scroll-marker-group`.
-I positioned that at the top of the page and turned the markers into buttons with accessible names:
+I positioned it at the top of the page and turned the markers into buttons with accessible names:

 ```css
 head::scroll-marker-group {